OSENhaofeng/others/README.md

 Usage
 ---------------------

 Individuals are welcome to use the code with commercial and open-source projects.
-As a courtesy, please provide attribution to waynewbishop.com.
-For more information, review the complete license agreement.

 Branches